 Figure 13: Headers

-- If you need to define your data field names, you can do this Fields Validation (Figure 14).
+- If you need to lock the data structure that's sent from your writeback table to your destination, you can do this in Fields Validation (Figure 14).

 Note on Field Names: Writeback operations using this destination must contain exactly the same field names as defined here.

 - Enable the setting using the Validate Fields slider, then click on Add Field.
 You can then enter the field name, and choose Allow null to permit null values.

 Vizlib Writeback Table has a default auto-lock function which is activated when a writeback operation is triggered.
 You can also use the Locking settings (Figure 15) to extend the locking function for the destination.
 If you enable Allow Locking, the destination will lock when you start to input data, and unlock the table when you have finished When locking is enabled, an icon appears in Vizlib Writeback Table.